rydmike/flex_color_picker/README.md

 5. Custom material like colors and their shades, that you define and name. `ColorPickerType.custom`
 6. A HSV color wheel picker, that allows you to select any color.
 Material primary color like shades for the selected color are computed automatically. `ColorPickerType.wheel`

-When you show more than one color selection tool, a slider allows you to select which one to use.
+When you show more than one color selection tool, a segmented sliding control allows you to select which one to use.
 You can configure the color picker to include any of the above color pickers.
 Showing pickers 1 and 2, together with picker 3 is not very useful, they are available as optional ways of showing and selecting the standard Material primary and accent colors.

-You provide the color picker with its heading and sub heading, usually Text widgets with appropriate style.
-You also define if the Material shades can be selected or not and if the selected color names and values are shown in the picker.
-If the value is shown, the picker includes a button that allows you to copy the selected color code to the clipboard.
+You provide the color picker with its heading and sub heading, typically Text widgets with appropriate style.
+You also define if the Material shades can be selected or not, if the selected color names and values are shown in the picker.
+If the color HEX RGB code is shown, the picker includes a button that allows you to copy the selected color code to the clipboard.

 The shape, size and spacing of the color picker items can be modified.
 There is a built in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
-You can also make your own dialog and just use the color picker in your own custom dialog.
+You can of course also make your own dialog and just use the color picker widget in your own custom dialog.

 ![ColorPicker variations upper](/resources/ColorPickerAllSize50-lower.png)